 Program Format and Curriculum

-Program Format: Day classes, lock-step cohort.
+Program Format: Day classes, full-time, lock-step cohort.
 Classes commence each Fall semester.

 Program Focus: Teamwork, business skills, project management, real world experience.

 Program Length: 2 academic years (22 months)